sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 ```

 **Dissecting templates**
 Templates hold HTML markup for the actual page content.
 It helps in reusability when you can have functions generating the HTML you want based on some context passed.
-All functionality for the templates have to be provided by the controller invoking it.
-The only exception that I've allowed is the hrefs.
+All functionality for the templates have to be provided by the controller invoking it by using data binding and event registration techniques.
+The only exception that I've allowed are the hrefs.

 The template for the hello section of the home page is...
 ```